lagimik/PartnerCrucible/SecuritySolutionArea.md

 :----- | :---------- | :----
 [Security, Compliance, and Identity](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/ct-p/MicrosoftSecurityandCompliance) | Microsoft Tech Community for Security, Compliance, and Identity | Tech Community
 [Customer Connection Programs](https://aka.ms/JoinCCP) | This form is used for accessing the following communities: Cloud Security Customer Connection Program, Microsoft 365 Defender Customer Connection Program, Management Customer Connection Program, Microsoft Entra Advisors | Microsoft Community
-[Copilot for Security Customer Connection Program (CCP)](https://aka.ms/JoinCCP) | Community Connected Program for Copilot for Security| Microsoft Community
 [Afternoon Cyber Tea with Ann Johnson](https://open.spotify.com/show/3bLXLVq9nSoj3xtrNh0Br5) | Ann Johnson, Corporate Vice President, Business Development, Security, Compliance & Identity at Microsoft, talks with cybersecurity thought leaders and influential industry experts about the trends shaping the cyber landscape and what should be top-of-mind for the C-suite and other key decision makers.
 Ann and her guests explore the risk and promise of tools and systems powered by AI, IoT, machine learning, and other emerging technology, as well as the impact on how humans work, communicate, consume information, and live in this era of digital transformation.
 Please note, the opinions expressed by guests on this podcast are their own and are not endorsed by, nor do they necessarily reflect opinions of, Microsoft or Ann Johnson.| Spotify
 [Get Security Done (GSD)](https://dcaddick.github.io/gsd_public/) | Looking to collaborate on helping Customers and Partners uplift Security via the Microsoft Defender Suite | from @dcaddick
 [My Faber Security](https://myfabersecurity.com/) | Security, Compliance, and Identity blogs, focusing on Microsoft Security offerings. | from @AngelicaFaber
 [Rod's Blog](https://rodtrent.substack.com/) | Microsoft Security and AI with lots of Microsoft Sentinel Sprinkled in.
 This is not an official Microsoft blog. | Blog
 [Must Learn AI Security](https://aka.ms/MustLearnAISecurity) | This is the book version of the Must Learn AI Security series.
 It will be updated each time a new part of the series is released. | GitHub
-[Cybersecurity Copilot hub](https://cybersecurity-copilot.com/) | By @Sameh Younis - As a seasoned Senior Security Solutions Architect with over 30 years in the field, including 16 years at Microsoft, this website offers a succinct way to access and search my LinkedIn articles and infographics.
-With a focus on cybersecurity and Azure cloud infrastructure, this platform is your guide to the latest developments and strategies in digital security. |

 ## Partner Practice Building